masternodeh/0-docs/docs/polygon.md

 Welcome to polygon!
 Polygon is a new EVM compatible blockchain that has really taken off recently.
 To get your liquidity over to the Polygon blockchain you are going to need a few things.

 1. Matic for paying gas.
 You can grab that from your favorite cex (central exchange) but pay attention to what network you are getting it on.
 1. Zero to match with your Matic to enter the LP Pool.
+Send some over the [Zero Bridge](https://app.0.exchange/#/transfer)
 1. Add the tokens you want to hold so MetaMask is ready and you're able to see the coins' balance.

 ## MetaMask Settings